 Back to Work

-Exploring practical product opportunities for privacy-preserving AI through user-centric, ethics-first use-case design.
+Exploring C2C use cases for privacy-preserving AI through ethics-first human-centered design.

 Role UX Designer